Skip to main content

 See Also:

-Layer 3 Operation - Search Vector index with optional ACID enrichment.
+Layer 4 Operation - Stores in Vector with optional fact extraction.

 Signature: